Lessons From the Front and the Emergency Room: Leading Under High Pressure

 Dr Bose: I was born in Ann Arbor, Michigan.
 In the fifth grade, I moved to the suburbs of Illinois and grew up there.
 My parents are from Kolkata, India.
 Pretty early on, I knew I wanted to be a physician.
 A moment that really solidified this path was when one of my grandparents died of a heart attack in India.
 The medical care there wasn’t the standard it is now, and the idea of making a better standard of medical care really drove me.

 I joined the military when I was 21 years old and became part of the health profession scholarship program.
 That led to me doing my undergraduate and medical school programs at Northwestern University, and then I completed my residency and specialization in emergency medicine in Fort Hood, Texas.

 My professional career stems from serving 12 years as a doctor in the United States Army, which led me to earn the rank of Major.
 I am currently a practicing emergency physician.
-Aside from my medical profession, I am also the founder and CEO of several national top-ranked medical educational companies, along with being the Cofounder and Chief Medical Officer of liveClinic, the world’s first and fastest-growing platform for storing your personal healthcare record.
+Aside from my medical profession, I am also the founder and CEO of several nationally top-ranked medical educational companies, along with being the Cofounder and Chief Medical Officer of liveClinic, the world’s first and fastest-growing platform for storing your personal healthcare records.

 Furthermore, I am a professional public speaker, and my earnings in the speaking circuit go to support a nonprofit I founded called “The Battle Continues,” which helps injured veterans.